Technology Australia

 How does artificial intelligence (AI) fit into New Zealand’s business environment?
 The good news for investors is that AI is moving slowly through the local commercial landscape, giving experts marked opportunities to move into the market.

 New Zealand’s technological ecosystem is looking for AI support.
 Thus, a newly founded AI Forum (2017) aims to bring together innovators, researchers, entrepreneurs and end users to bring AI to the forefront of the country’s tech developments.
-A recent survey revealed 85% of New Zealand organisations view AI as a positive enabler to their work.
+A recent survey revealed According to a survey conducted by IT Brief in 2024, 67% of New Zealand organisations view AI as a positive enabler to their work, and 88% have integrated AI within the past two years.

 According to the same survey, AI in New Zealand is mostly being explored via the use of chatbots.
 There is therefore a lot of uncovered ground in machine learning services that foreign investors can introduce into New Zealand.